|Civil Rights Act of 1964 Signed into Law (July)|

 See Confronting the Klan in Bogalusa With Nonviolence & Self-Defense for continuation.

-Books: Deacons for Defense
+Books: Deacons of Defense

 [This article briefly outlines some of the ways that the northern urban uprisings of 1964-1968 affected the Southern Freedom Movement.
 This article does not attempt to provide an analysis or history of the uprisings in general, or assess their overall impact on Black history or American society.]

 [Words matter, language can be as powerful as force.
-In the American Revolution, for example, the colonial rebels were "traitors" to the British, but to the rebels themselves they were "patriots."
+In the American Revolution, for example, the colonial rebels were "traitors" to the British, but they referred to themselves as "patriots."
 The terms used to describe the outbreaks of urban violence that occurred between 1964-68 can still stir passionate debate and disagreement to this day.
 To the media, political leaders, and some Freedom Movement activists they were "riots," a word that to many people carries negative and disparaging connotations.
 To most Movement activists, however, they were "uprisings," "rebellions," or "revolts," terms that are meant to convey some sympathy and solidarity with the underlying rage that motivated the outbreaks (though not necessarily agreement with the actions themselves).
 This article uses those three terms in that sense.
 (See The Urban Uprisings and the Southern Freedom Movement — a Discussion for some of our debates and conversations regarding this article.)]

 On the morning of July 16, James Powell (15) of Harlem is waiting for summer-school to start on New York's East side.
 An altercation occurs with a white building super, and then an off-duty police Lieutenant who happens by.
 The cop shoots the boy twice, killing him.
 On the night of July 18, CORE organizes a large protest against police brutality to demand that the officer be arrested in the killing (which never happens, no criminal charges are ever filed against him).
 Several thousand demonstrators march towards the precinct station.
 The police tactical squad charges into them with clubs swinging and violence rapidly spreads, involving large numbers of Harlem residents who had not been part of the CORE protest.
 Stores are broken into and looted, some are burned.
 At first, only white-owned shops are hit, but then the destruction spreads without regard to the owner's race.
 To reporters and TV crews, residents express rage and hatred against whites in general and fury at a long history of police brutality by white cops against Blacks.
 The violence lasts for two nights and expands to the Bedford-Stuyvesant neighborhood in Brooklyn.
 One Black man is killed, some 400-500 are arrested, and property damage is estimated at between $500,000 to $1,000,000 (equal to $3.7 million - $7.5 million in 2012 dollars).